OpenPIV/openpiv-c--qt/README.md

 This project is the result of the collaborative effort of numerous researchers in order to provide one of the fastest PIV software on the market while remaining cross-platform and open-source.
 The software can do the following:

- * Load images with .tif and .pgm extensions
+ * Load images with .tif and .pnm extensions
- * Save images with .tif and .pgm extensions
+ * Save images with .tif and .pnm extensions
  * Pre-process and modify images
  * Perform digital PIV analysis including subpixel estimation
  * and more!